sdecoret - stock.adobe.com

 The most significant change for IBM introduced by the EU’s General Data Protection Regulation (GDPR) was the emphasis on demonstrating accountability and compliance.

-Although this did not mean much change, IBM still had to make sure it had the processes in place to ensure documentary evidence of its compliance, which required some transformation and change, said Cristina Cabella, the company’s data protection officer (DPO) and chief privacy officer (CPO).
+Although this did not mean much change, IBM still had to make sure it had the processes in place to ensure documentary evidence of its compliance, which required some transformation and change, says Cristina Cabella, the company’s data protection officer (DPO) and chief privacy officer (CPO).

 IBM is among those organisations that need to comply with the GDPR as a data controller and processor as well as supplier and partner to other affected organisations.

-“The GDPR includes all the principles of the former data protection regime for which we had an established programme, but there was a shift in focus to how organisations record processes, how they document compliance, and how they connect the dots,” Cabella told Computer Weekly.
+“The GDPR includes all the principles of the former data protection regime for which we had an established programme, but there was a shift in focus to how organisations record processes, how they document compliance, and how they connect the dots,” Cabella tells Computer Weekly.

 “As one of the world’s largest processors and controllers of data, IBM has executed one of the biggest GDPR readiness programmes – covering over 380,000 employees, dozens of distinct business units and operations in almost 200 countries.
 We have transformed our systems and processes and conducted training and education across the entire global organisation, and we are confident that we are ready.